 Mariposa Heritage House (MHH) opened its doors in 2001 as a program of Mariposa County’s Department of Human Services.
 Since then, it has gained recognition as a unique Recovery Support Center.
-In 2011, MHH joined the team of programs at the Alliance for Community Transformations.
-Our drop-in center operates 7 days a week and is open from 8 AM-7 PM daily.
+In 2011, MHH joined a team of programs under Alliance for Community Transformations.
+Our recovery center operates 7 days a week and is open from 8 AM-7 PM daily.

 Mariposa Heritage House is a safe, healthy, clean and sober support center reaching out to adults and their families, seeking to change their lives.